Man faces charge after Chicago road rage shooting wounds boy

 CHICAGO (AP) — A man has been charged with unlawful use of a firearm by a felon in connection with a shooting that wounded a 21-month-old boy who was riding in a car with him on Chicago’s famed Lake Shore Drive, police said Thursday.

 Jushawn Brown, 43, of Chicago, fired shots at another vehicle “during a road rage incident” about 11 a.m.
-Tuesday, police said in a statement.
+Tuesday and was later arrested, police said in a statement.
 Police have said shots were fired at the car Brown was in, which crashed after the boy was shot in the temple.

 It wasn’t immediately known whether Brown had a lawyer who could comment.